RoryHemmings/cyber-rootkit-s23/blog_post.md

 CMD ["./start.sh"]
 ```

 Ideally, we would start all of our services in the `Dockerfile`, but doing so is not possible as we can't enable services until after the `Dockerfile` finishes running.
 This is in line with the philosophy that docker containers should only be running one real task each.
-However, we are trying to simulate a monolithic server in this case, so we can get around this by starting the services in `start.sh` instead.
+However, in this case, we are trying to simulate a monolithic server architecture so we can get around this by starting the services in our entry point script `start.sh` instead.

 ```sh
 #!/bin/sh